Christ in Acts

 Christ Connection - The Rejected Stone Made Head

 Peter quotes Psalm 118:22 - the stone the builders rejected has become the cornerstone.
-The psalm refers to David, but in Peter’s mouth it refers to Jesus.
+The psalm sang of deliverance for Israel, and in Peter’s mouth it points to Jesus.
 Rejected by the councils of Israel, condemned as worthless, Jesus becomes the chief cornerstone of salvation.
 The very ones trying to silence Peter are themselves enacting the psalm.
 They are the builders rejecting the stone.
-But the stone is unaffected.
-It becomes the head of the corner regardless of their verdict.
-"Th…
+But the stone becomes the head of the corner regardless of their verdict.

 Open the chapter → - Acts 5Curated